Contact Consumer Protection

 A charity is a fund or institution that pursues charitable purposes that are of public benefit.
 To be recognised as a charity by the ATO, and therefore eligible for charity tax concessions, an organisation must:

 have a purpose that is a charitable purpose under the law; and

 be registered with the Australian Charities and Not-for-Profits Commission (the ACNC).

 In terms of Australian taxation law, charitable purposes are those directed towards:

-Sporting, recreational, cultural, social, political or promotional purposes are not considered charitable.
+Sporting, recreational, social, political or promotional purposes are not considered charitable.